 Huawei’s new phablet under Mate-series includes an in-display fingerprint sensor and a curved OLED display.
 Previously Huawei implemented in-display fingerprint sensor in the Porsche Design Mate RS and new Mate 20 Pro has become second phone with display embedded fingerprint sensor for the company.

 Huawei is reportedly using Qualcomm’s Ultrasound under display fingerprint sensor that works through a thicker cover glass compared to the Synaptics sensor that all other phones in this list rely on.

 9. Samsung Galaxy S10 (Upcoming)

 Best Phones with an in-display fingerprint sensor

-These are some of the best phones available with in-display fingerprint sensor as of now.
+These are some of the best phones available with an in-display fingerprint sensor.
 The list is pretty limited as of now, but the feature is expected to go mainstream pretty soon.